We’re committed to guiding you through the Admissions process to make it as seamless as possible.

 Our program is convenient.

-Program can be done 100% online, and can be completed in 2-7 years.
+Program can be done 100% online and can be completed in 2-5 years.

 Our program is respected.

-Professors include Dr. Scott Hahn, Dr. Michael Sirilla, Dr. John Bergsma, Fr.
-Sean Sheridan and more.
+Professors include Dr. Scott Hahn, Dr. Michael Sirilla, Dr. John Bergsma, and other great minds!

 The Details of the Program: